Snowstar38/clangen/README.md

 This is a barebones save editor for your Clan and cats.

-It is located within Clangen/save-editor.
+Drop the folder in your main Clangen folder (so it is Clangen/save-editor).

-Just use main.py to run it!
+Just double click "clangen_save_editor"!
 And back up your saves! 💙